eclipse-embed-cdt/web-jekyll/_posts/project/2017-07-09-sourceforge-to-netlify-migration.md

 ## Netlify redirects

-The physical files may be stored on Bintray, but the official URL addresses to be used for installs/updates are on Nelify:
+The physical files may be stored on Bintray, but the official URL addresses to be used for installs/updates are on Netlify:

 - [http://gnu-mcu-eclipse.netlify.com/v4-neon-updates](http://gnu-mcu-eclipse.netlify.com/v4-neon-updates)
 - [http://gnu-mcu-eclipse.netlify.com/v4-neon-updates-test](http://gnu-mcu-eclipse.netlify.com/v4-neon-updates-test)